Ever wrack your brain for content ideas and come up with… nothing?

 And their success and experience make them a treasure trove of tips, tricks, and advice—things that your readers are dying to learn.

 To get the most from them, it’s important to know them well first.
 Here’s where a little journalistic inquiry will come in handy.
 First, find out what their stories are, and what is so extraordinary about them.

-Look for content marketing ideas and think about what your readers can learn from them like Contently did when they interviewed Seth Godin on the future of branded content.
+Look for marketing tips and think about what your readers can learn from them like Lifehacker did when they interviewed Seth Godin on the mentality marketers should have when coming up with a marketing strategy.
 Come up with topics accordingly.